taytwkim/peer/README.md

 # TinyTorrent

-A small functional prototype of a P2P file sharing system that implements the core ideas of BitTorrent.
+A small prototype of a P2P file sharing system that implements the core ideas of BitTorrent.

+## Overview

+* Files chunked and downloaded in smaller pieces.
+* Kademlia DHT integration for peer (provider) discovery.
+* Piece and provider selection layers that download rarest pieces first from peers with best observed download rates.
+* Incentivization based on choking.
+* Hashing for file integrity.

 ## Getting Started